-Before I begin to explain what the Masterclass is, let me first explain what it is not.
-Though our Masterclass will be flexible, meaning that once you sign up for it, you will have lifetime access and may take it at your own pace; however, it will not be for the beginner hobbyist.
+Before I begin to explain what the Grimdark Compendium Masterclass is, let me first explain what it is not.
+Though our Masterclass will be flexible, once you sign up for it, you will have lifetime access and may take it at your own pace; however, it will not be for the beginner hobbyist.
 It is recommended that participants have at least a working knowledge of the Grimdark Style as taught on the Grimdark Compendium.
 I will not be covering the basics or fundamentals as those tutorials already exist.
-I will not be teaching you how to paint a specific model, nor will I be teaching specific color recipes.
+I will not be teaching you how to paint a specific model, nor will I teach specific color recipes.
 Those ideas are better suited for tutorials, and we are going much deeper than that here.
 I will teach you how to become a visionary, execute your ideas, and develop and master your own creative process within the Grimdark Style.
-In short, the Masterclass is a course in Grimdark Design Theory and Applications.
+In short, the Grimdark Compendium Masterclass is a course in Grimdark Design Theory and Applications.

-Introductions – Meet Kendon, your Masterclass Instructor.
+Introductions – Meet Kendon, your Masterclass Instructor

 What’s up, guys?
-Zatcaskagoon here, and this time I’m very excited to talk to you all about my plans for the Grimdark Masterclass that’s set to kick off at the end of August 2021 and tell you a little more about myself and my background as an artist.
+Zatcaskagoon here, and this time I’m very excited to talk to you all about my plans for the Grimdark Compendium Masterclass that’s set to kick off at the end of August 2021 and tell you a little more about myself and my background as an artist.
 I come from a family of artists; it’s in my blood, really.
 My father was a carpet maker in the ’50s, and more than a few of my siblings are excellent painters.
 I started getting into illustrations and paintings in my mid 20’s, and even then, I was always trying to be different.
 Instead of spending all of my efforts trying to find inspiration and mastering styles that I thought looked cool, I spent that time trying to create something fresh and unique.

-Here is a look at some of my first Illustrations.
-2009-2012
+A look at some of my first Illustrations: 2009-2012

 Kind of cartoony, huh?!
 This is before the Grimdark Gods found and made use of me.
 Joking aside, these old illustrations are some of my proudest achievements.
 Not because I think they are mind-blowing or anything or even very good for that matter, I was a fledgling artist at the time.
 Instead, it was the development process that I created that makes me proud.
 At the time, I was making illustrations and selling them to pay my house payment.
 I needed a way to make a lot of art to sell for a meaningful amount of money.
 My little family depended on me.
 Through hundreds of hours of failures and frustrations, I emerged with a unique process that allowed me to pump these bad boys out in mass!
 I eventually figured out that I could make a Master of just the linework and use that along with tracing paper to imprint the drawing onto other canvases.
-Once I had multiple line-works ready, I could then paint them all at once, creating multiple original copies.
+Once I had multiple line-works ready, I could then paint them all simultaneously, creating multiple original copies.
 I went from spending 40 hours on one piece to finishing three to four large paintings in just 60 hours.
 Then and there, I learned a valuable lesson: Good design and a well-planned creative process can go a very long way.

 These experiences gave me tremendous confidence in my ability to succeed.
 I went on to enter my Illustrations into competitions.
 I even won a few, which led to me making contacts, networking, and experiencing a massive amount of motivation to never give up on my dreams of making art for a living.